All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Will GLP-1 medication cure my emotional eating?

 GLP-1 medication reduces physical hunger and food noise, which can decrease the frequency and intensity of emotional eating episodes.
-However, it does not address the underlying psychological triggers.
+But it doesn't address the underlying psychological triggers.
 Most patients benefit from combining medication with behavioral strategies or therapy.

 Is it normal to still emotionally eat while on semaglutide?